Rabbi Darby Leigh

 Rabbi Darby was selected to be one of the first fellows of “Rabbis Without Borders,” an initiative of the National Jewish Center for Learning and Leadership (CLAL).
 He also served LGBTQ Jews, their friends and families in NYC, where he spent two years as a rabbinical intern at Congregation Beit Simchat Torah.

 He served as a faculty member at the Academy for Jewish Religion; as an Associate/Sabbatical Rabbi at B’nai Keshet in Montclair NJ; as a rabbi of The New Shul in NYC; as a student rabbi of Or HaNeshamah in Ottawa, Canada; and as a rabbinic educator with Hillel at Temple and Drexel Universities in Philadelphia.
+He serves on the Executive Committee of the Mass Board of Rabbis, the Mayor’s Commission on Disability for Newton MA, and is on the Steering Committee for the MA Truah Cluster.

 Rabbi Darby and his wife, Randi, are the proud parents of three daughters, Rayna, Ariza, and Sivan.
-He is a passionate snowboarder and fire-juggler, loves mountains, and has toured as a leading actor with the Tony award-winning National Theater of the Deaf (NTD) and has also appeared on stage with the rock bands Jane’s Addiction and Twisted Sister!
+He is a passionate snowboarder and fire-juggler, loves mountains, and has toured as a leading actor with the Tony award-winning National Theater of the Deaf (NTD) and has also appeared on stage with the rock bands Jane’s Addiction and Twisted Sister.

 Scheduling Times to Meet with Rabbi Darby Leigh